 Scholarly Commons Citation

 Barseghyan, Levon; Prince, Jeffrey; and Teitelbaum, Joshua C., "Are Risk Preferences Stable Across Contexts?
 Evidence from Insurance Data" (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1066.
+1066.